Samiboi1/valar_pa_land/README.md

 #### What can I do?

-On the website you can see when and where Valar på Land have concerts and a few pictures from photoshoots and concerts from the past
+On the website you can see when and where Valar På Land have concerts and a few pictures from photoshoots and concerts from the past

 <p align="right">(<a href="#top">back to top</a>)</p>